A little bit goes a long way

 Wikipedia defines microfinance as "the provision of financial services to low-income clients or solidarity lending groups including consumers and the self-employed, who traditionally lack access to banking and related services."

-I started sorting and rolling loose change, and then exchanged it for cash at the bank.
+I started sorting and rolling loose change, then exchanged it for cash at the bank.
 I gave the cash to my father so he could then make a contribution to Kiva in the same amount, using his credit card.
-Kiva then lends the money to poor families who are able to repay it over time, most of the time.
+Over time, I began handling this on my own.
+Kiva lends the money to poor families who are usually able to repay it over time.
 Once the loan is repaid, that money can be lent to others, and so on.

-You can read more about microfinance on Wikipedia, and on Kiva.
-Or go visit my lender page on Kiva, or look at the video below to hear former president Clinton talk about Kiva.
+You can read more about microfinance on Wikipedia, Kiva, or on my lender page on Kiva.